 (2) Turn left and follow the path across two fields following the field boundary; it can be muddy here after a rain.
 You will leave the fields at the road B1281

 (3) Cross the road and turn right then turn left into the part of Castle Eden known as The Village.
 There is a row of terraced housing on your right and a white barn conversion on the left.
-The road leads down passing some detached properties, past Saint James Church on the right.
-Through the gates to the castle drive.
-As you cross the small bridge you will see a path leading into the Castle Eden Dene on the right, ignore this and continue along the road with The Castle appearing on your right and the grounds of the golf club on your left.
+The road leads down passing some detached properties, past Saint James Church on the right and then through the gates to the castle drive.
+As you cross the small bridge you will see a path leading into the Castle Eden Dene on the right (photo), ignore this and continue along the road with The Castle appearing on your right and the grounds of the golf club on your left.
 At the bottom of the drive, you will see a kissing gate on your left leading into the dene.

 (4) Go through the kissing gate and take the broad right-hand track down the hill.
-This will lead you down, around to the right and back uphill.
-Ignore paths/tracks on your left heading downhill, wait until you see a path on your left which goes gently upwards.
+This will lead you down, around to the right and to a junction (photo), turn right back uphill and ignore paths/tracks on your left heading downhill.
+Soon you will see a path on your left which goes gently upwards (photo).
 (If you want to miss out the views of the Castle you can get to point (5) from the path after the small bridge and gates point )

 (7) Turn right on the good path in the dene bottom and head eastwards, crossing a small footbridge and turning right again on the other side of Castle Eden Burn.
 The path is good and quickly leads to a junction.
 Ignore the good track which leads uphill on the left towards the main road, instead, take the path along the dene bottom with the burn on your right.
 This leads to a tunnel under the road.